 It’s important to inspect all ski gear prior to traveling and to store it properly too!

-Even though we were skiing in North Carolina, ski goggles are still a very important item to purchase.
+Even though we were skiing in North Carolina, ski goggles are still a very important item to put on your ski trip packing list.

 When going through our stored items I realized that ski goggles do not store well.